Frequently Asked Questions

 Can a Care Professional drive our car?

 Yes, if your Care Professional is required or permitted to drive your car, you will need to add her/him as a driver to your car insurance policy.
 The Host Family Agreement details insurance requirements.

 What type of local support does Apex PROcare provide?

 Apex PROcare has a network of local Area Directors in our major metropolitan communities across the United States.
-Your Area Director will provide valuable services like conducting an arrival orientation for you and your care professional, supporting you throughout the year if problems come up, and planning fun monthly activities for your care professional.
+Your Area Director will provide valuable services like conducting an arrival orientation for you and your Care Professional, supporting you throughout the year if problems arise, and planning fun monthly activities for your Care Professional.
 In addition to our Area Director team, we offer personalized service and support from our customer care team.

 What if there is an emergency?

 Apex PROcare maintains a 24/7 support line in the event of an accident or other emergency.
 Simply call 1-844-787-6566 and follow the instructions to be connected with an Apex PROcare staff member who can offer assistance.